Massive wildfire prompts new travel restrictions through Yosemite

 BIGGER THAN CHICAGO

-With an overall footprint that exceeds the land mass of The city of Chicago, the blaze ranks as the sixth-largest California wildfire on record.
+With an overall footprint that exceeds the land mass of Chicago, the blaze ranks as the sixth-largest California wildfire on record.

 But utility officials said there was little risk to the artificial lake because of the rocky terrain and lack of brush surrounding it.